Opus Dei: Foundational period

-Opus Dei was founded by Josemaría Escrivá de Balaguer on 2 October 1928 in Madrid, Spain.
+Opus Dei was founded by Josemaría Escrivá on 2 October 1928 in Madrid, Spain.
 According to Escrivá, on that day he experienced a vision in which he "saw Opus Dei".
 He gave the organization the name "Opus Dei", which in Latin means "Work of God", in order to underscore the belief that the organization was not his (Escrivá's) work, but was rather God's work.
 Throughout his life, Escrivá held that the founding of Opus Dei had a supernatural character.
-Escrivá summarized Opus Dei's mission as a way of helping ordinary Christians "to understand that their life... is a way of holiness and evangelization...
+Escrivá summarized Opus Dei's mission as a way of helping ordinary Christians "to understand that their life ... is a way of holiness and evangelization ...
 And to those who grasp this ideal of holiness, the Work offers the spiritual assistance and training they need to put it into practice."

 Initially, Opus Dei was open only to men, but in 1930, Escrivá started to admit women, based on what he believed to be a communication from God.
-When the Spanish Civil War ended in 1939, Escrivá was able to return to Madrid after three years of hiding.
-Escrivá later recounted that it was in Spain where Opus Dei found "the greatest difficulties" because of "enemies of personal freedom," and traditionalists who he felt misunderstood Opus Dei's ideas.
-Despite this, Opus Dei grew during the years of the Franquismo, spreading first throughout Spain, and after 1945, expanding internationally.
+Persecuted during the Spanish Civil War and narrowly escaping death several times, in 1939 Escrivá was able to return to Madrid after three years of hiding.
 In 1939, Escrivá published The Way, a collection of 999 maxims concerning spirituality for people involved in secular affairs.

-In the 1940s, Opus Dei found an early critic in the Jesuit Superior General Wlodimir Ledóchowski, who told the Vatican that he considered Opus Dei "very dangerous for the Church in Spain," citing its "secretive character" and calling it "a form of Christian Masonry."
+Opus Dei rapidly grew during the years of the Francoist dictatorship, spreading first throughout Spain, and after 1945, expanding internationally.
+Escrivá had to overcome many obstacles.
+He later recounted that it was in Spain where Opus Dei found "the greatest difficulties" because of "enemies of personal freedom", and traditionalists who he felt misunderstood Opus Dei's ideas.